Health funding: Budget 2017

 Every hour we will spend $2.3 million – almost $56 million per day – to maintain and improve Alberta’s health care system.

 Alberta Health Services

-- A significant portion of AHS funding, $11.3 billion, is provided through base operating funding from the Department of Health to deliver health services and operate health facilities throughout Alberta.
-This base operating funding amount represents a $117 million increase from the 2014–15 actuals and is 61 per cent of the department’s budget.
+- A significant portion of AHS funding, $11.9 billion, is provided through base operating funding from the Department of Health to deliver health services and operate health facilities throughout Alberta.
+AHS base operating funding from the department is $388 million or 3.4% higher than the 2015–16 forecast and represents over 61% of the department’s 2016–17 operating expense budget.

 Physician compensation and development

-- The Department allocates 23 per cent of its budget, or $4.3 billion, to support physician compensation and development programs.
+- The department allocates 23% of its 2016–17 operating expense budget, or almost $4.5 billion to support physician compensation and development programs.

 Drugs and supplemental health benefits

 Primary health care and other department-funded health programs

-- $280 million is budgeted by the department to support primary health care and addictions and mental health.
+- The department has allocated $237 million to support primary health care and $40 million to support addictions and mental health initiatives.

-- Almost $880 million has been allocated by the Department of Health for several other health system priorities including continuing care initiatives, human tissue and blood services, out of province health services, community and healthy living programs, health research, services provided by health professionals (such as oral surgeons, optometrists and podiatrists), vaccination programs, information systems development and operations, and health services provided in correctional facilities.
+- The department has allocated $739 million for several other health system priorities including human tissue and blood services, out of province health services, community and healthy living programs, health research, services provided by health professionals (such as oral surgeons, optometrists and podiatrists), vaccination programs, information systems development and operations.

 Ministry support services

-- Approximately $84 million is budgeted for the strategic management of Alberta’s health system by the Department of Health.
+- Approximately $67 million is budgeted for the department’s strategic management of Alberta’s health system.